suusan2go/protoeasy-go/README.md

 ### Quick Start

 This assumes you are familiar with Go.
 I would recommend using Go 1.5.1 and having `GO15VENDOREXPERIMENT` set with `export GO15VENDOREXPERIMENT=1`.

+Note that client/server mode is optional - you can use protoeasy locally if you have protoc and all relevant plugins installed.

 ```
 # install binary